-Year 8 students will then be taught a 'Music for Media' topic which incorporates Music Technology, providing them with a solid foundation for those who take Music Technology at KS4.
+Year 8 students will then be taught a Film Music topic which incorporates practical playing on guitar and piano and Music Technology, providing them with a solid foundation for those who take Music Technology or GCSE Music at KS4.
 This educates students about the influence that technology has had over certain music genres.
 We expose the students to various DAW software and the students learn how to sequence music, use MIDI and audio recording techniques and create music that has an imaginative structure and texture.
 Students also develop an appreciation of how composers use music to heighten the action on screen and improve their listening and apprising skills with open discussions around the composer's musical intentions.
 This topic directly links to both GCSE and BTEC apprising and listening content at KS4.
-Students then explore 'Music through the Ages' a new SOW where students practically with music from some of the 'Great Composers' throughout the traditional Western Music History.
-Time permitting, students may also explore minimalism in this year group, which covers similar skills to both 'Music for Media' and 'Music through the Ages'.